-The Rulebook is not a finished, static artefact.
-It is intended to continue to evolve through feedback and learning from practical applications, requiring a managed mechanism for a continuous cycle of learning, development and improvement that also supports progressive data-driven harmonisation.
+The Rulebook in this Beta format is not a finished, static artifact.
+It must continue to evolve through feedback and learning from practical applications, requiring a managed mechanism for a continuing cycle of learning, development and improvement that also supports progressive data-driven harmonisation.